Tile server

 ......

-If your server has only ipv6, the default download link may not work.
-You can change the URL in external-data.yml file.
-Download data locally, and upload them to a server supporting ipv6.
+If your server has only IPv6, the default download link may not work.
+You can change the URL in external-data.yml file, and prepare the data on a server with IPv6 support.

 Now build the Mapnik XML stylesheet with the carto map stylesheet compiler.